zutoris/EDM-catalogue-videos/README.md

 ## Build

-Run `ng build --base-href=/videos/ --prod` to build the project.
+Run `ng build --base-href=http://[url]/videos/ --c production` to build the project.
 The build artifacts will be stored in the `dist/` directory.